mdmtk/docs/edge/source/guide/csp/touch.md

 ### Overview

-Touch Manager feature allows you set the Touch Mode on your device in order to interact with User Interface.
+The TouchMgr Feature Type allows you set the Touch Mode on your device which will be used to interact with the device's user interface.

 ### Main Functionality